-Applications
+A 4 •

+Λnı $\Delta II A C C$ ntione

+AVI JIIC ations

+- 1 1
-C1.
-First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2016.
-Include early decision, early action, and students who began studies during summer in this cohort.
-Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students who were subsequently offered admission.

-Total first-time, first-year (freshman) men who applied 2,326 Total first-time, first-year (freshman) women who applied 3,929 Total first-time, first-year (freshman) gender not specified who applied 17 Total first-time, first-year (freshman) men who were admitted 2,027 Total first-time, first-year (freshman) women who were admitted 3,542 Total first-time, first-year (freshman) gender not specified who were admitted 1 Total full-time, first-time, first-year (freshman) men who enrolled 672 Total part-time, first-time, first-year (freshman) men who enrolled 158 Total full-time, first-time, first-year (freshman) women who enrolled 977 Total part-time, first-time, first-year (freshman) women who enrolled 156 Total full-time, first-time, first-year (freshman) gender not specified who enrolled 0 Total part-time, first-time, first-year (freshman) women who enrolled 0

-C2.
-Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)

-Do you have a policy of placing students on a waiting list?
-Yes  No If yes, please answer the questions below for Fall 2016 adm issions:

-Number of qualified applicants offered a place on waiting list

-Number accepting a place on the waiting list

-Number of wait-listed students admitted

-Is your waiting list ranked?
+C1. applied, were admitted, and enrolled (full- or part-time) in Fall 201 who began studies during summer in this cohort.
+Applicants should requirements for consideration for admission (i.e., who completed a of one of the following actions: admission, non-admission, placement applicant or institution).
+Admitted applicants should include wait-liadmission.
+7. Include early deal include only thos actionable applicate on waiting list, ecision, early action, and students e students who fulfilled the tions) and who have been notified or application withdrawn (by Total first-time, first-year (freshman) men who applied Total first-time, first-year (freshman) women who applied 2,691 4,489 Total first-time, first-year (freshman) men who were admitted Total first-time, first-year (freshman) women who were admitted 2,358 4,115 Total full-time, first-time, first-year (freshman) men who enrolled Total part-time, first-time, first-year (freshman) men who enrolled 729 93 Total full-time, first-time, first-year (freshman) women who enrolled Total part-time, first-time, first-year (freshman) women who enrolled 1.026 135 Freshman wait-listed students (students who met admission recontingent on space availability) Do you have a policy of placing students on a waiting list?
+Ye greater the questions below for Fall 2017 admissions. es X No hose final admission was Number of qualified applicants offered a place on waiting list Number accepting a place on the waiting list Number of wait-listed students admitted Is yo our waiting list ranked?
 If yes, do you release that information to students?
-Do you release that information to school counselors?

-Admission Requirements

-C3.
-High school completion requirement

-Check the appropriate box to identify your high school completion requirement for degree-seeking entering students:

-High school diploma is required and GED is accepted

-High school diploma is required and GED is not accepted

-High school diploma or equivalent is not required

-C4.
-Does your institution require or recommend a general college-preparatory program for degree-seeking students?

-D •

-XI Requ ıre

-· \

-Recommend

-Neither require nor recommend
+Do you release that information to school counselors? mission Requirements High school completion requirement Check the appropriate box to identify your high school completion X High school diploma is required and GED is accepted High school diploma is required and GED is not accepted High school diploma or equivalent is not required n requirement for d legree-seeking entering students: C4.
+Does your institution require or recommend a general college-p preparatory prog ram for degree-seeking students?
+X Require Recommend Neither require nor recommend